My iPhone Keeps Restarting

-To update iPhone iOS, go to Settings > General > Software to check if there is an update available.
-If yes, please download it first and then complete the installation.
+To update your iPhone iOS, go to Settings > General > Software Update and check if there is an update available.
+If yes, tap Download and Install or Install Now.

 Solution 4: Reset All Settings

-To put it simply, a hard reset is an effective way to resolve many problems.
-To fix iPhone restart loop, you should follow the guide below:
+A force restart is an effective way to resolve many iPhone startup problems.
+To fix the iPhone restart loop, you can follow this page to force restart your iPhone.

-After you force restart iPhone, perhaps the issue - iPhone keeps crashing and restarting can be repaired.
+After you force restart the iPhone, check if the trouble of “iPhone keeps crashing and restarting” has been fixed.